dafny-lang/rfcs/0005-ordered-quantification.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-It is very convenient to support ordered quantification over the natural ordering of types, but Dafny's choice of built-in ordering concepts is currently somewhat surprising.
-Historical, Dafny has biased towards defining well-founded orderings to support proofs of termination rather than intuitive orderings users would expect.
-For example, `<` on datatypes is defined as "rank comparison", such that `Some(x) < Some(Some(x))`.
-For strings (and more generally sequences), `<` means "proper prefix of", and the well-founded ordering is "subsequence of", and neither is the lexicographic comparison users would expect.
-As a somewhat orthogonal improvement, we may want to make breaking changes to the language to align `<` with typical programmer expectations and the "natural ordering" concept, as well as defining a separate operator for the well-founded orderings (see https://github.com/dafny-lang/dafny/issues/762).

-Along similar lines, will users frequently want to customize the ordering of their quantifications without creating explicit collection values?
-To produce the sequence `[4, 3, 2, 1, 0]`, for example, we could consider supporting something like `seq i by > | 0 <= i < 5`.

-Although the `seq i | i in mySet` pattern is great for expressing the sorted sequence of elements in a set, there doesn't seem to be as direct a way to express the sorted sequence of elements in another sequence or multiset, since the plain `i` declaration implies a natural ordering, which doesn't allow duplicates.
-This could also be addressed by the above idea of customizing the ordering, if `seq i <- mySeq by <` was allowed.

 Tracking the values enumerated so far and/or the number of iterations in a `foreach` loop is possible with manual helper functions as illustrated above, but only when the source collection is a sequence.
 It may be a good idea in the next iteration of the feature to have convenient mechanisms for this,